michelle-sasson/teaching_cs473/README.md

 ## CSc 47300
 ## Fall 2020

+A brand new line for my readme file.

 This is an example project.
 It serves a couple purposes.

 1. See how a project is structured